matsuboshi/pratica-ignite-lab-mitch/README.md

 # pratica-ignite-lab-mitch

-Lessons from a RocketSeat tutorial
+Lessons from a RocketSeat tutorial (React / TypeScript / TailWind / GraphQL)